ietf-scim-wg/draft-ietf-scim-use-cases/draft-ietf-scim-use-cases-reloaded-02.md

 ~~~

    1. There will be push using a HTTP POST, PUT, PATCH, DELETE depending on the operation that the Client want to achieve at the Server.
-   2. The Service Provider will return the RO/RA with additional metadata information to allow for audit.
+   2. The Service Provider will return the SRO/SROA with additional metadata information to allow for audit.

 #### Client Active Pull
  A SCIM client uses the HTTP GET verb to request data from a SCIM server.
 With the action of an active pull, the client will fetch one or multiple objects from the SCIM server.
  Client active pulls can be used in situations where a client needs to maintain a synchronized large body of objects, such as a device list or user address book, without the need to track individual SCIM Resource Object (SRO) or SCIM Resource Object Attribute (SROA).
-There are also cases where the client performs a one-time pull of only one specific RO from a server that manages many ROs.
+There are also cases where the client performs a one-time pull of only one specific SCIM Resource Object (SRO) from a server that manages many ROs.
 For example, a mobile app (SCIM Client) may fetch the current license entitlement from a Device Manager (SCIM Server).

 ~~~
  +----------+                                   +----------+